-As beliefs control our lives, then how to change our self limiting beliefs to achieve desired result.
-What are the control means available with each of us, then this critical piece on knowledge is for you.
-It cover biology of our body cells, environment effect on them, how mind is different from brain, synergy between conscious mind and subconscious mind with a lot of real life examples.
-Earlier also, I had given reference of Bruce Lipton from his life changing book titled The Biology of Belief.
+As beliefs control our lives, then how to change our self-limiting beliefs to achieve the desired result.
+What are the control means available with each of us, then this critical piece of knowledge is for you.
+It covers the biology of our body cells, environmental effect on them, how mind is different from brain, the synergy between the conscious mind and the subconscious mind with a lot of real-life examples.
+Earlier also, I had given reference to Bruce Lipton from his life-changing book titled The Biology of Belief.

 IMCJ: Is there a time when this happens naturally?